 In the US, filament manufacturer 3DXTECH has been offering high-end filaments for advanced applications for quite some time.
 Its current line up includes both the CarbonX Carbon Fiber PEEK and Firewire PEEK 3D printing filaments, based on Victrex PEEK materials.
 Both are competitively priced at around $600 per kilogram spools.
 3DXTECH also offers Firewire PEKK and CarbonX Carbon Fiber PEKK filaments, produced using Kepstan PEKK materials from Arkema.
 In fact, the US company is so set on advanced thermoplastics such as PEEK that it began offering the Funmat HT 3D Printer from INTAMSYS in a special bundle offer with its own PEEK and ULTEM filaments, for $5,250.

-In terms of total demand, SmarTech Publishing expects PEEK and PEKK powders—especially those reinforced with carbon for excellent mechanical properties—to become widely used in powder bed fusion for manufacturing of end-use parts.
+In terms of total demand, we expect PEEK and PEKK powders—especially those reinforced with carbon for even superior mechanical properties—to become widely used in powder bed fusion for manufacturing of end-use parts.

 Leading laser sintering system supplier EOS offers its own certified PEEK material, making it the only current provider of a readily approved advanced thermoplastic powder for its own polymer powder bed fusion technology.
 An increasing number of third-party options have also been successfully utilized on EOS machines.
 These include applications and materials from RAUCH, a German CNC service provider that has developed a significant expertise on PEEK 3D printing both by filament extrusion and laser sintering.